Sept 7 & 21 – October 19 – November 16

 Between September 7 and October 19, the selected companies will work with a DEC Coach and Boise State International Business Intern to create an Export Action Plan.
 Export Excellence will help you:

 - Learn and implement a systematic process for accelerating profitable export growth.

 - Expand your export team to include Idaho’s top export experts who will help you address your specific export obstacles and challenges.

-On November 16, your ExEx team will meet with the Export Council to discuss your Export Plan and the steps you have taken to implement it.
-Members of the DEC will remain available to you to address any export issues or obstacles you need to overcome to execute on your Plan.
+On November 16, your ExEx team will meet with the District Export Council to discuss your Export Plan and the steps you are taking to implement it.
+Members of the DEC will be available to address any export issues or obstacles you need to overcome to execute on your Plan.

 Since 2008, nearly 50 Idaho exporters have used the Export Excellence Program to create proactive export plans for developing export markets that add customers, smooth sales cycles and accelerate profitable growth.
 Export Excellence will help you create an actionable plan for selling to the 6.5 Billion consumers with 70% of the world’s purchasing power who live outside the USA.